DowncityDevdocs

 How voice attaches now

-The current four semantics are clearer:
+The current model is clearer: